 I recently learned that my paternal grandmother had been involved in a project, by a friend of hers, to document the closure of the mines during the eighties.
 The resulting work, a book called ‘The Diary of a Coalminer’s Son’ by George Bale, focused on the legend and folklore of Wakefield’s mining heritage, where my father hails’ from.

 Drawing from the local community’s strong sense of a miners’ identity, I am conducting research & exploring new techniques to produce artwork recreating mining folklore through visual narratives.
-At the end of research and development, my work will be shown at several locations in Wakefield, together with storytelling performances I will develop in collaboration with local poet Matt Abbott, talks by local experts & creative workshops.
+At the end of research and development, my work will be shown at several locations in Wakefield, together with storytelling performances and talks by local experts.

 Having read the ‘The Diary of a Coalminer’s Son’ really incensed my appreciation and interest towards this theme and as a starting point I have developed the text below: